 During the 1980s, Grijalva struggled with drinking issues and spent time in an alcohol abuse program before returning to college, where he later received a degree in sociology in 1987.
 This personal challenge was one he overcame through professional help, as noted when the House Ethics Committee cleared him in 2018 of alleged wrongdoing related to a hostile work environment.

-First elected to the House of Representatives in 2002, Grijalva quickly made a name for himself by opposing the 2003 invasion of Iraq by the Bush administration.
+First elected to the House of Representatives in 2002, Grijalva quickly made a name for himself by opposing the Bush administration’s 2003 invasion of Iraq.
 Throughout his congressional career, he was known as a forceful advocate for progressive policies, including comprehensive immigration reform, protection of public lands, and workers’ rights.

-Grijalva played a key role in the creation of the Sonoran Desert Conservation Plan and was instrumental in the designation of the Baaj Nwaavjo I’tah Kukveni — Ancestral Footprints of the Grand Canyon National Monument.
+Grijalva played a key role in creating the Sonoran Desert Conservation Plan and was instrumental in establishing the Baaj Nwaavjo I’tah Kukveni—Ancestral Footprints of the Grand Canyon National Monument.
 He also drafted the Environmental Justice for All Act and secured funding for the Land and Water Conservation Fund.

-As a sitting congressman, Grijalva remained an ardent critic of President Trump until the end, with his X account posting criticism just two hours before the announcement of his passing.
+As a sitting congressman, Grijalva remained an ardent critic of President Trump until the end, posting criticism on his X account just two hours before his passing was announced.

 Grijaiva expressed concern in a statement on his X account, stating that President Trump’s recent decision to terminate thousands of employees at the Department of Education poses a serious threat to vital student aid programs, diminishes safeguards for students’ civil rights, and weakens crucial support systems for students with disabilities.
 He further criticized Trump and Elon Musk for prioritizing tax cuts for the wealthy at the expense of students’ futures, calling the action both selfish and illegal.